Skip to content

 Lineage, in one paragraph

 The placement idea (annotate where a value lives, derive the wire) descends from two decades of multi-tier programming research — Links, Hop, Eliom, ML5, ScalaLoci, Electric Clojure — recombined here at per-signal granularity in unmodified Python.
 The compile-away stance is Svelte's, taken further (no per-instance runtime at all).
 The region-swap transport is hypermedia's (htmx, Datastar). declui recycles AribaWeb/MetaUI's rule model with resolution moved to build time.
-The new constructs, per that audit: the template wire projection, the byte-identity composition invariant, and the compile-time predicate cascade.
-TR-001 cites all of it properly.
+The new constructs, per that audit: the template wire projection, the byte-identity composition invariant, the compile-time predicate cascade, and — since — the verified typed dialect.
+TR-002 cites all of it properly.